 From the first call and conversation, I was confident that this group could provide the right type of support.
 I joined the weekly Annandale Group that was just starting up a new term.
 The spirit of the group was facilitated by a counsellor who provided a trusting environment to let out our feelings and talk and share our emotional experiences.
 And each week at the end of the session we all joined in meditation with the other facilitator, to help ease our minds after the sharing session.
 I looked forward to my weekly session with the others and slowly started to feel more relaxed with my cancer experience.

 It has taken me more than four weeks to write this short account of my experience and it has been almost 6 years to the month since I finished my treatment.
 It is still not easy to re-live the experience but one of the most important decisions to help myself was to join one of the Life Force support groups.
-Even though it is also about 6 years ago, the help and support I received there continues on in my life today.
+Even though it is also about 6 years ago, the help and support I received there continues today, in my life.

 Angel Ioannou ~ October 2007